kylematsui/mlb-attendance-prediction/README.md

 ## 🎓 Course Information

 This project was completed as the final project for the **[UC Berkeley ATDP Data Science Lab with R](https://atdp.berkeley.edu/catalog/#SecondaryDivisionOnline/DataScienceLabwithR)** summer course.
 The course focused on applying statistical analysis, data visualization, and machine learning techniques using the R programming language.
-This capstone project applied those skills to a real-world dataset, demonstrating the end-to-end process of building, evaluating, and interpreting a predictive model.
+This project applied those skills to a real-world dataset, demonstrating the end-to-end process of building, evaluating, and interpreting a predictive model.

 ## 🧰 Tools & Libraries
 - R